 If your lighter gets air in the line, that can cause the flame to flicker, sputter, or possibly fail to stay lit.
 It may also mean the torch won’t fire when you press the button the first time.
 And if you are trying to light your cigar, nothing is more frustrating than having to mess around with a temperamental lighter.
 Bleeding the lighter – the process of removing all of the air from it – is a trick that can immediately make your lighter perform like a champ.
 Here’s how you do it…

-- Hold the button down on your lighter until the lighter is completely empty.
-To make sure there’s noting left, listen for the sound of hissing air.
-When the lighter is completely bled, you shouldn’t here anything.
+Step 1 – Hold the button down on your lighter until the lighter is completely empty.
+To make sure there’s nothing left, listen for the sound of hissing air.
+When the lighter is completely bled, you shouldn’t hear anything.

-- Refill your lighter with high quality (see below) fuel.
+Step 2 – Refill your lighter with high-quality (see below) fuel.
 DO NOT SHAKE THE CAN BEFORE YOU FILL THE LIGHTER!
 By shaking the can of butane, you increase the possibility of air being added to the fuel tank.
 And that defeats the whole purpose of bleeding your cigar lighter.

-- Try it now.
-Again, try and listen for any sort of hissing sound.
+Step 3 – Try it now.
+Again, listen for any sort of hissing sound.
 If you hear that, it probably means there is still air in the line.
 If so, repeat the bleeding process.

 For best results you’ll want to polish all of your torch lighters with essential oils and then dry them with a Mulberry silk cloth before locking them in an air-tight vault each night.